-- The following is a list of these settings and how to apply them.
-Note that if the text is already typed, you can highlight all or only a portion of the text for the change. - View: Controls which fonts show in the menu under Font: - All: Displays all installed fonts plus any that have been temporarily installed during this session of SCAL - Favorites: Displays all fonts you have assigned as a Favorite in the Library - O This Project: Dispays all fonts currently used since starting this particular project during this session
+- To apply a change to any of these settings: - Type some text using the instructions in Section 8.04.
+Then click on the Selection Tool icon at the top of the Tools Panel. - With the text selected, you can now change any of these various settings and the changes will immediately be applied to that selected text. - If you only want to apply a change to a portion of the text, click on the Text Tool icon on the ToolsPanel and drag your mouse to highlight whatever part you want to change. - The following is a list of the settings and how to apply them: - View: Controls which fonts show in the menu under Font: - All: Displays all installed fonts plus any that have been temporarily installed during this session of SCAL - Favorites: Displays all fonts you have assigned as a Favorite - This Project: Displays all fonts currently used since starting this particular project during this session